kalisio/kaabah/docs/guides/understanding-kaabah.md

 As mentioned in the introduction, **Kaabah** bootstraps a cluster with a stack of high level services that allows you to:
 - route the traffic to the cluster and ensure SSL termination using [Traefik](https://traefik.io/)
-- manage the services deployed on the cluster using [Portainer](https://portainer.io/)
 - monitor the cluster using [Prometheus](https://prometheus.io/)
 - analyze the cluster metrics using [Grafana](https://grafana.com/)